-Step 1 Choose Configuration > Device Setup > Interface Settings > Interfaces.
-Step 2 Select an interface, and click Edit.
-The Edit Interface dialog box appears with the General tab selected.
-Step 3 Click the IPv6 tab.
-Step 4 4 In the IPv6 configuration area, check the Enable IPv6 check box.
+- Step 1 Choose Configuration > Device Setup > Interface Settings > Interfaces. - Step 2 Select an interface, and click Edit.

+For bridge groups in routed mode, choose the BVI.

+- Step 3 Click the IPv6 tab. - Step 4 In the IPv6 configuration area, check the Enable IPv6 check box.

 This option enables IPv6 and automatically generates the link-local address using the Modified EUI-64 interface ID based on the interface MAC address.

-Step 5 Click OK .
+For bridge groups in routed mode, enabling IPv6 for the BVI generates link-local addresses for all member interfaces.